ASFHyP3/hyp3-docs/docs/using/authentication.md

 ![Authorize EDL Token in API](../images/api-authorize.png "Authorize an EDL Token in the HyP3 API")

-## Authentication with HyP3 Python SDK
+## Authentication with the HyP3 Python SDK

 Authentication to the API occurs during the [initialization of the HyP3 object](https://hyp3-docs.asf.alaska.edu/using/sdk_api/#hyp3_sdk.HyP3.__init__ "HyP3 SDK API Reference" ){target=_blank}